tsgates/arch-wiki-markdown/wiki/Full_System_Backup_with_rsync.md

 /var/lib/pacman/sync/* can also be excluded.
 This can save a lot of time on every backup since the directory contains many small files that tend to change quite often.
-These are description files for every package from the repositories and can be re-generated with pacman -Syu.
+These are description files for every package from the repositories and can be re-generated with pacman -Syu.Also /var/log/journal/* may be skipped as it contains large number of systemd logs.
 Additionally, you may also want to skip /home/*/.thumbnails/*, /home/*/.mozilla/firefox/*.default/Cache/* and /home/*/.cache/chromium/*.